 PLRA_S1Ep3 COMMENTARY: How Parenting Style Matters

-The commentary (S1Ep3) discusses the significance of parenting styles, addressing questions on the “What Is A Good Mother” project, the concept of parental reinforcement, and the common feelings parents experience regarding their parenting practices.
+S1Ep3 (Chu & Ho, 2025, September 4) discusses the significance of parenting styles, addressing questions regarding the WhatIsAGoodMother_Project, the concept of parental reinforcement, and the common feelings that parents experience regarding their parenting practices.
 It highlights the disconnect often felt by parents about their effectiveness in parenting approaches.

 Keep reading